crynux-ecosystem/genki-dama/README.md

 * Genki: federated learning SDK to utilize BitTensor incentive mechanism and Crynux decentralized computing resources
 * Dama: open-sourced model checkpoints trained by Genki, we will focus on creative generative models

+## Ruby

 Ruby is the first Dama that's for music generation.
 We will train a series of Ruby models for different style of music with community's effort to contribute their data and computing power.

+The first Ruby model is a Electronic Chiptune style music model that could be used to generate musics for games.

+The metrics used to evaluate the performance of Ruby are:

+* General model quality: [CLAP](https://arxiv.org/abs/2211.06687) score is used to evaluation the music model quality.
+CLAP uses a pretrained model to transform both the text input and the generated music into the same space, and calculate their distances to see how close they are.
+Higher score indicates more relevence between the music and the text prompt.

+* Data diversity: [FAD](https://arxiv.org/abs/1812.08466) is used to measure the diversity of the model outputs from different miners.
+Larger diversity on the model outputs, given the same text prompt, indicates larger diversity on the data used to fine-tune the base model.

 ## Federated Learning